mattermost/docs/source/administration/config-settings.rst

 **All team members**: Allow all team members to create private groups.

-**Team and System Admins**: Restrict creating private groups to Team and System Admins.
+**Team Admins and System Admins**: Restrict creating private groups to Team Admins and System Admins.

 **System Admins**: Restrict creating private groups to System Admins.